USCiLab/cereal/_includes/serialization_archives.markdown

 The binary archive can be used by including `<cereal/archives/binary.hpp>`.
 The binary archive is designed to produce compact bit level representations of data and is not human readable.
 It is a good choice when computers will be looking at the data on both ends of the serialization.
 The binary archive is also the fastest archive that comes with cereal.
 Binary archives will ignore name-value pairs and only serialize the values.

-The base binary archive makes no attempt to ensure that endianness is preserved across different architectures.
+The binary archive makes no attempt to ensure that endianness is preserved across different architectures.
 If your data will be read on both little and big-endian machines, you should use `<cereal/archives/portable_binary.hpp>`, which tracks the endianness of the saving and loading machines and transforms data appropriately.
 It has slightly more overhead than the regular binary archive.

 ---